-Using our knowledge of Kaupapa Māori and Clinical Frameworks, our team are dedicated to working alongside individuals and whanau to change from a cycle of constant hurt, blaming, denial and reliving trauma.
+Using our knowledge of Kaupapa Māori and Clinical Frameworks, our team is dedicated to working alongside individuals and whanau to change from a cycle of constant hurt, blaming, denial and reliving trauma.
 Our full range of mental health and addiction services are community based, helping you to heal with a whanau ora approach.
-We can wananga one-on-one or in group settings, indoors at our therapy space or outdoors in our taiao – it’s about what works for you.
+We can wananga one-on-one or in group settings, indoors at our therapy space, or outdoors in our taiao – it’s all about what works for you.

-We offer counselling from year 8 and up.
+We offer counselling for adults and for rangatahi year 8 and up.
 These can be one-on-one and/or whānau based sessions.
 We work with our clients and whānau in a number of settings, including home environments, beach or other recreational locations or at our office.

-The counselling service also works closely with Mana Tangata at the Rangatahi Hub that offers a cultural programme for both men and women to strengthen cultural identity and practices of resilience and personal care.
+Our counselling service also works closely with Mana Tangata at the Rangatahi Hub, offering a cultural programme for both men and women to strengthen their cultural identity, practices of resilience, and personal care.

-Our team works closely with Te Whare Oranga Ngakau, a Alcohol and Drug Residential Care Facility, in Rotorua for those that require intensive care.
+Our team works closely with Te Whare Oranga Ngakau—an Alcohol and Drug Residential Care Facility—in Rotorua for those that require intensive care.

 We can facilitate the entry to and exit from the Residential Care Facility for those that reside in Mataatua/Eastern Bay of Plenty, helping to ease the transition.

 Te Whānau-ā-Apanui, Te Whakatōhea, Ngai Tūhoe